Toggle: English / Spanish

 - Keep your feet wet for long periods

 - Sweat a lot

 - Develop a minor skin or nail injury

-Athlete's foot is contagious, and can be passed through direct contact, or contact with items such as shoes, stockings, and shower or pool surfaces.
+Athlete's foot is easily spread.
+It can be passed through direct contact or contact with items such as shoes, stockings, and shower or pool surfaces.

 The most common symptom is cracked, flaking, peeling skin between the toes or side of the foot.
 Other symptoms can include: